lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 Let's build a Food Delivery program for a restaurant!

-Here are the main user stories of our software:
+Here are the main **user stories** of our software:
 - As an employee (manager or delivery guy), I can log in
-- As a manager, I can create a meal with a name and a price
+- As a manager, I can create a meal with its name and its price
 - As a manager, I can read all the meals
-- As a manager, I can create a customer with name and an address
+- As a manager, I can create a customer with its name and its address
 - As a manager, I can read all the customers
 - As a manager, I can create an order with a meal, for a customer and assigned to a delivery guy
 - As a manager, I can read all the undelivered orders